Death by a Thousand Prompts

 Loops

 Just as social media removed the stopping point from entertainment, chat removes the stopping point from productivity.
+Chat is infinite scroll for work.

 Break

-In 2024, I gave up using most of the internet for 5 months.
+In 2024, I gave up using (most of) the internet for 5 months.

-At first, the questions about politics or current events gushed out of me, then turned into a trickle, and then went dry altogether.
-Consumption was creating the desire to consume.
+Throughout the challenge, I jotted down questions about politics, current events, and pop culture I wanted to research once I got back online.
+At first, the questions gushed out of me, then they turned into a trickle, and then went dry altogether.

-At the end of the 5 months, I looked back at my list, and not a single question felt worth researching.
+At the end of the challenge, I looked at my list, and not a single question felt worth researching.
+Consumption had been creating the desire to consume.

-I went cold turkey, and deleted all my AI tools except Claude Code.
+So I went cold turkey, and deleted all my AI tools except Claude Code.

-But after a few days, it felt like an AI-induced fog was clearing.
-I felt less paralysis about decisions, and less time getting caught in AI’s train of thought.
+At first, this was alarming, like I was losing a limb.
+But after a few days, an AI-induced fog started to clear.
+I felt less paralysis making decisions, and more time in my own rhythm instead of getting sucked into AI’s train of thought.

-If you’re a manager and every 5 minutes an employee came to you with a question, your brain would explode from the context switching.
+If you’re a manager and every 5 minutes an employee came to you with a question, your brain would explode.
+The better the employee, the longer they can work unsupervised.

-Then, a couple times a day I’ll check on Claude’s work, record more voice memos, and go on with my day.
+Later in the day I’ll check Claude’s work, record more thoughts, and go on with my day.
+More than 90% of my Claude Code sessions happen without me.

 I want someone to solve my problems, not distract me with conversations.